SpiNNakerManchester/spio/README.md

 * Steve Temple
 * Steve Furber

-All affiliated to The University of Manchester.
+All affiliated with The University of Manchester.

 Copyright